 It turns out that every Infinite has a perfect mirror image celebrity.

 You may be assigned one.
-You may not like it.
+You may not 100% agree.
 You can always choose your own

 # Experiencing joy

 … learning something which makes us look at things differently;

 … artisan coffee and insanely good hot chocolate;

 … gold (coloured) water resist Infinity watches, awarded after a year of loyal service;

 We don't do perks or gimmicks, except 3M post-it notes